thaum-xyz/ankhmorpork/apps/multimedia/README.md

 ## Caveats

-### exportarr

-- For convenience exportarr is run as separate deployment and not as sidecar.
-This way APIKEY can be generated in webUI before starting exportarr

 ### plex-exporter

 - For convenience exportarr is run as separate deployment and not as sidecar.
 This way APIKEY can be generated in webUI before starting exportarr